 The COB manages prairie dog colonies across a spectrum of land uses and not all are appropriate candidates for proactive plague intervention.
-Areas where occupation of prairie dogs and the species that exist with them are part of the land management objective is where plague intervention is being proposed.
-The City's Open Space and Mountain Parks (OSMP) land system contains the most acreage of high integrity grassland habitat, and most of the city's prairie dog colonies (4,798 acres in 2020).
+Plague intervention is being proposed where prairie dogs and the species that exist with them are part of the land management objective.
+The City's Open Space and Mountain Parks (OSMP) land system contains the most acreage of high integrity grassland habitat, and most of the city's prairie dog colonies (4,457 acres in 2021).